Updated: Jul 25

 Date of Publication: 28/06/2022

 Hiring the right person is a driver of success to your business.
 That is why entrepreneurs should have a formal hiring process in place when recruiting staff.
-In particular, by taking the time and effort to find the right people, you will increase your chances of hiring the most successful employees.
+In particular, by taking the time and effort to find and hire the right people, you will increase your chances of hiring the most successful employees.
 Also, you might avoid costly and regrettable mistakes.
 Moreover, many entrepreneurs have an instinctive sense of whether a candidate is right for the job or not.
 However, you should not depend exclusively on your instinct.
 The recruitment process should be based on solid, objective factors.

 Here are 7 points on how to avoid making bad hiring decisions.